By Steve Newton

 A group here called the Shadows, I used to like.
 And Django Reinhardt’s playing.
 I particularly related to him because he did the same thing–he only had two fingers.
 And that’s really what got me cracking on pushing myself to play.

-To hear the full audio of my 1984 interview with Tony Iommi–and my 2007 interview with him as well–subscribe to my Patreon page, where you can also eavesdrop on my uncut, one-on-one conversations with:
+To hear the full audio of my 1984 interview with Tony Iommi–and my 2007 interview with him as well–subscribe to my Patreon page, where you can eavesdrop on over 350 of my uncut, one-on-one conversations with:

 Dave Martone, 2020